mithray/songshu/README.md

 ## <a name="introduction"></a>Introduction 🔰

 `songshu` is a friendly squirrel🐿️ that can act almost as a drop in replacement for `configstore`(it has minor API differences) but provides extra methods and stores data as encrypted by default.
-For the most part, it is an encrypted wrapper around the npm packages `configstore` but for helpful prompting functionality from `inquirer`. `songshu` provides the following features:
+For the most part, it is an encrypted wrapper around the npm package `configstore` but also contains helpful prompting functionality from `inquirer`. `songshu` provides the following features:

 -   **Security hardened** 🔒. `songshu` by default automatically encrypts all information it receives from the user to manage. `songshu` prompts the user for a password with which to seed the encryption key.
 -   **Convenient Storage** 🌰. `songshu` automatically stores🌰 answers it receives into encrypted `configstore`.